 This is the largest biomedical library in Alabama, and one of the largest in the south.
 Located across the crosswalk from the School, the LHL has extension libraries in University Hospital and The Kirklin Clinic.
 Dedicated librarians hold "office hours" in the Learning Resource Center weekly.

-Location: 1700 University Boulevard Phone: (205) 934-2230
+Location: 1700 University Boulevard Website:

-Website: www.uab.edu/lister/
+https://library.uab.edu/locations/lister-hill